BSB50420 Diploma of Leadership and Management

-Students must successfully complete a total of 12 units of competency to gain the BSB42015 Certificate IV in Leadership and Management qualification.
-This comprises of 4 core unit and 8 elective units.
+Students must successfully complete a total of 12 units of competency to acquire the BSB50420 Diploma of Leadership and Management qualification.
+This comprises of 6 core units and 6 elective units.

 The course units are indicated in the table below

 |Unit code||Unit title||Core/ Elective||Face to face delivery hours|

 |BSBCMM511||Communicate with influence||Core||80|